Sokkeldirektoratet

 Sampling equipment

-The sampling equipment shall be constructed and installed such that conditioned and representative samples of LNG flowing in the transfer line from terminal to ship, are transferred to an analyser.
+The sampling equipment shall be constructed and installed such that conditioned and representative samples of LNG flowing in the transfer line from terminal to ship, are transferred to the analyser.
 The sampling shall be continuous during loading of LNG to ships.

 Section 59.